-Ambient Air Quality stations have been commissioned inside plant for the monitoring of all 12 parameters as per G.S.R.
-No. 826(E) dated 16th November' 2009 and is being analyzed by the inhouse NABL accredited environment laboratory.
-Monitoring reports for all relevant parameters for the period from April 2024 to September 2024 is attached in Annexure-1.
+Continuous Ambient Air Quality monitoring stations have been commissioned inside plant for the monitoring of the relevant parameters as per G.S.R.
+No. 826(E) dated 16th November' 2009 and is also being analyzed by the NABL accredited environment laboratory.